Impurity effect as a probe for the pairing symmetry of graphene-based superconductors: introduction

-In the present work, motivated by the above considerations, we study theoretically the impurity effect of a superconductor in the graphene lattice.
+In the present work, we study theoretically the impurity effect of a superconductor in the graphene lattice utilizing the $T$-matrix method.
 Four different pairing symmetries, i.e., the $p+ip$-wave pairing, the $d+id$-wave pairing, the extended $s$-wave pairing, and the $f$-wave pairing, are considered.
+Note that, this work is different from Ref.[26].
+To a certain extent, this work will prefect the impurity effect on the different unconventional pairing symmetries in graphene.
 For the cases of the extended $s$-wave pairing and the $f$-wave pairing symmetries, no in-gap states are obtained.
-For the $d+id$ pairing symmetry, the results depend on the chemical potentials.
-As the chemical potential is small, there exist sharp resonance peaks lying symmetric with the Fermi energy.
-As the chemical potential increases, the resonance peaks shift to the gap edge and disappear for large chemical potentials.
-For the $p+ip$ pairing symmetry, sharp in-gap peaks also exist for small chemical potentials.
-As the chemical potential increases, the peaks are suppressed significantly while considerably strong in-gap peaks still exist for rather large chemical potentials.
+For the $p+ip$-wave pairing, the results depend on the doping levels.
+As the chemical potential is large, there exist sharp resonance peaks for different impurity strengths, and the resonance peaks disappear as the chemical potential decreases.
+For the $d+id$-wave pairing symmetry, the impurity induced in-gap peaks are always lying symmetric with the Fermi energy.
+As the chemical potential increases, the resonance state at negative energy is supressed while that at positive energy is enhanced.
 Our results indicate that the impurity effect may be useful to probe the pairing symmetry of the graphene-based superconductor.

 The rest of the paper is organized as follows.
 In Sec.
 II, we introduce the model and derive the formalism.
 In Sec.
 III, we report numerical calculations and discuss the obtained results.
 Finally, we present a brief summary in Sec.
 IV.